akkartik/mu/tutorial/index.md

 Another thing to notice in this program is the commas.
 Commas are entirely optional in Mu, and it can be handy to drop them selectively to group arguments together.

+This is a good time to skim [Mu's vocabulary of functions for pixel graphics](https://github.com/akkartik/mu/blob/main/vocabulary.md#pixel-graphics).
+They're fun to play with.